-Credit cards can be great for building your credit, but how exactly do credit cards work?
-I'm here to answer all of your questions and give you some tips, too!
+Credit cards can be great for building your credit, but really, how do credit cards work?
+We're here to answer all of your questions and give you some tips, too!

 - How do credit cards work?